rohitgandikota/erasing/README.md

 * Run `python app.py`
 * Open the application in browser at `http://127.0.0.1:7860/`
 * Train, evaluate, and save models using our method

+## NOTE ON LICENSE
+The code and methods behind our work have been released under MIT.
+However, the models that you use our methods with, might be on a different licenses.
+Please read the model's license (the model you are using) carefully for more details.

 ## Citing our work
 The preprint can be cited as follows
 ```